 Reduce your cancer risk

-"Alcohol has been proved to be linked with seven types of cancer, including breast cancer, bowel cancer and some other common cancers," she says.
+"Alcohol has been linked with seven types of cancer, including breast cancer, bowel cancer and some other common cancers," Sim adds.
 "Not drinking, or drinking within low-risk guidelines, reduces the risk of these cancers."

 Boost your immune system